barbecacov/yolov3.pytorch-1/README.md

 ## Evaluation

-### How to run this code
+### How to run demo

-1. Download pretrained YOLO v3 weights [here](https://pjreddie.com/media/files/yolov3.weights) and move it to `lib/yolov3.weights`
+1. Download official pretrained YOLO v3 checkpoint [here](https://pjreddie.com/media/files/yolov3.weights)
+2. Transform it by running `python checkpoints/coco/transform.py` to transform it to pytorch readable checkpoint file `-1.ckpt`
-2. Run `python test.py`
+3. Run `python src/demo.py`
-3. You can sepcify detection images directory and detection results directory in `config.py`
+4. You can sepcify detection images directory and detection results directory in `config.py`'s ``

 ### Input arguments

 * `--reso`, image resolution.
 Image will be resize to `(reso, reso)` during evaluation.
 The higher resolution is, the more accurate the detection

-### Evaluation example
+### Evaluation demo

 ![](https://raw.githubusercontent.com/ECer23/yolov3.pytorch/master/assets/dets/dog.jpg)